A. J. Daulerio

 Albert James Daulerio (born c.
 1974) is an American writer and blogger.
 He is the former editor of Gawker and Deadspin.
-Daulerio famously published an excerpt of Hulk Hogan's sex tape, which led to a lawsuit and the bankruptcy and sale of Gawker Media.
+Daulerio published an excerpt of Hulk Hogan's sex tape, which led to a lawsuit and the bankruptcy and sale of Gawker Media.

 Early life and education

 Daulerio was born and raised in Churchville, Pennsylvania.
 His father, Albert Sr., worked as a manager at Ford Motor Company and his mother worked as a secretary.
 He earned a Bachelor of Arts degree in communication and English from La Salle University in 1996, and began writing for Philadelphia magazine.

 Career

 Daulerio moved to New York City in 1999 and took on multiple writing jobs including at Law.com, and The Bond Buyer.
 In January 2003, he was a founding editor of the website The Black Table, with Will Leitch, Eric Gillin and Aileen Gallagher.
 He joined Gawker Media in 2005 as the editor of Oddjack, a gambling blog, which lasted six months.

 Daulerio became the editor of the sports blog Deadspin in July 2008.
 His highest-profile story involved then-New York Jets quarterback Brett Favre allegedly sending explicit photos of himself to Jenn Sterger.
 According to Esquire, after failing to get Sterger to go on the record, Daulerio decided to break the Favre scandal with his alleged texts that involved sexually explicit pictures and voicemails.
 In December 2011, he replaced Remy Stern as editor-in-chief at Gawker.